RockJatin777/Todo-App/README.md

 ### Advanced Configuration
 User can :
- > add a todo task
+ > add a todo task,
- > Delete a specific todo task
+ > Delete a specific todo task,
- > Update a specific Todo task
+ > Update a specific Todo task,
- > Marked as Completed the todo task without deleting it
+ > Marked as Completed the todo task without deleting it.

 ### Deployment